 Throughout your high school year your counselors, teachers, and parents would have been emphasizing the importance of getting a good score.
 If you’re wondering “What is a good SAT score?” or “What is a good ACT score?”, it’s good to do research on the ACT / SAT averages at the colleges on your list.
-Once you know the averages, it’s time to set a goal of your own.
+Once you know the averages, it’s time to set realistic goals of your own.

 What is a Good SAT Score?
 Or a Good ACT Score?

 What is a “good” score?
 How can you earn one?
 Is the ACT/SAT really that important to get into a school?
 What about your GPA?
 Doesn’t that count for something, too?
 What about all the activities you’ve participated in, and all these essays you’ve written?
 Lots of questions.

 The truth is everything counts.
 GPA, test scores, extracurricular activities, essays, etc. For now though, let’s just focus on the ACT/SAT scores.

 The first thing you need to know is that a “good” score is completely subjective.
 It depends on the context.
 What do you need a good score for?
 Is your goal to impress an admissions team and get into a school?
 Is it to earn scholarships?
 To become a merit scholar?
 All of the above?
 Each scenario might call for a different level of “good.”

 Once you know your ultimate goal, you can set an ACT/SAT score goal.

 The highest score possible on the SAT is 1600.
 This is a combination of scoring an 800 in math and an 800 in reading.
 These are the most important portions of the SAT.
 For most students, any score between 1350 and 1500 would be considered “good.”